PGCE (Secondary): English & Media

 Why study PGCE (Secondary): English & Media at Goldsmiths

-Please note: this programme is currently closed for applications.
+Please note: this programme is closed to applications for 2025 entry.

 This course is split equally between teaching English and teaching Media Studies.
 It will give you an understanding of the important issues and practices underpinning the teaching of English and of Media Studies for 11-18 year olds.